Dispute and Correction

 Remember, it is up to you, the applicable manufacturer or GPO, to work directly with the physician or teaching hospital to resolve any disputes.
 CMS is not responsible for mediating disputes.

-The review and dispute process is 45 days.
-Once review and dispute closes, you have 15 days to resolve and submit corrections.
+The review and dispute process for June 30 publication is 45 days.
+Once review and dispute closes, your organization has 15 days to resolve and submit corrections.
 Disputed data that is not resolved by the end of the 15-day period will be published on the public website, but will be marked as disputed.
+However, the covered recipient has until the end of the calendar year to initiate a dispute.
+Any disputes initiated after the review and dispute window has closed will be marked as disputed in the January data refresh.